How is Zeffy free?

 • Designated nonprofit members

-• A 501(c)(3) charity cannot use its activities to influence legislation or participate in campaign activities to support or oppose a political candidate.
+A 501(c)(3) charity cannot influence legislation or participate in campaign activities that may support or oppose political candidates.
+Nonprofit organizations must pay their employees a reasonable salary based on fair market value (FMV).

-• The 501(c)(3) status is valid till a nonprofit exists, given that it remains true to its purpose.
+The 501(c)(3) status is valid till a nonprofit exists, given that it remains true to its purpose.
 A nonprofit must notify the Internal Revenue Service of any changes in its operations and mission.

-• Nonprofits are exempt from federal corporate income taxes but must withhold the tax from their employees' salaries.
+Nonprofit organizations are exempt from federal corporate income taxes but must withhold the tax from their employees' salaries.
 They must also pay Social Security and Medicare taxes.

-How to Apply for a 501(c)(3) Status
+How to Apply for a 501c3 Status

 1. Choose a Purpose for Your Nonprofit